llo7d/i_like_content/README.md

   ```

 <!-- GETTING STARTED -->
-## Getting Started
+## Help improve the plugin
 Clone the project and push new questions in the questions.json file.

-Keep the json of questions in this format:
+Json format:

 ```json
 {